Four Reasons You Should Fire Your Current Austin Personal Injury Attorney

 Just as a doctor or physician is required to provide you with a certain level of care, a lawyer is expected to provide you with a level of professional legal guidance and service when a lawsuit is filed.

-Yes, you do.
-At any point while your case is pending or is being processed, you retain the legal authority to dismiss your attorney.
+Yes, you can.
+At any point, while your case is pending or is being processed, you retain the legal authority to dismiss your attorney.

 Be aware, though, that unless you have another payment arrangement in place, you’ll most likely be required to pay for the services your former lawyer has already performed on your behalf, up to the moment of termination.